OctoPrint/CustoPiZer/README.md

 Your customized image will be located in the `workspace` directory and named `output.img`.

-If you are having problems getting the container to connect to the internet for updates etc. then run with `--dns 8.8.8.8` or another DNS server of your choosing.
+If you are having problems getting the container to connect to the internet for updates etc. then run with `--dns 8.8.8.8`.

 ### Why the `--privileged` flag?